-Founded in 2009, the Carton Council of North America is a dedicated industry organization committed to revolutionizing carton recycling in both the United States and Canada.
-Over the past decade, the Council has achieved remarkable success by spearheading initiatives that have brought carton recycling to more than 70 million households across the U.S.
+Founded in 2009, the Carton Council of North America is a dedicated industry organisation committed to revolutionising carton recycling in both the United States and Canada.
+Over the past decade, the Council has achieved success by spearheading initiatives that have brought carton recycling to more than 70 million households across the U.S.

 The Carton Council's comprehensive approach to advancing carton recycling encompassed several key strategies.
 By collaborating with stakeholders, the Council focused on establishing local collection programs and leveraging recycling technology to facilitate efficient carton recycling processes.
 Additionally, the Council actively promoted the recyclability of cartons to increase public awareness and drive consumer participation.

-The Carton Council's relentless efforts have yielded impressive results, transforming carton recycling in North America.
+The Carton Council's persistent efforts have yielded impressive results, transforming carton recycling in North America.
 In the U.S., the Council successfully introduced carton recycling programs in 11,099 schools, fostering a culture of recycling and environmental stewardship among the younger generation.
-The national carton recycling rate has reached 20%, and there are now 7 end-markets for cartons in North America.
+The national carton recycling rate has reached 20%, and there are now seven end-markets for cartons in North America.